United Way of Northwest Vermont

 • Responding to the acute rise in youth mental health needs.

-Community partners who will help guide the Mental Health Initiative’s work include Howard Center, Northwestern Counseling & Support Services (NCSS), Vermont Care Partners, Spectrum Youth & Family Services, Vermont Suicide Prevention Center, and NAMI Vermont.
+Key partners who help guide the Mental Health Initiative’s work include Howard Center, Northwestern Counseling & Support Services (NCSS), Vermont Care Partners, Spectrum Youth & Family Services, Vermont Suicide Prevention Center, and NAMI Vermont.
+Our Core Team also includes representation from University of Vermont Medical Center, Vermont Health Equity Initiative, Vermont Community Foundation, Vermont Psychiatric Survivors, and the State Legislature.

 The Mental Health Initiative is made possible thanks to funding from the UVM Health Network, IBM and generous individual donors.